 Island Vulnerability explores the challenges which isolated geographies face when dealing with risk and disasters by examining the processes which create, maintain, and could be used to reduce their vulnerability.
 The following projects are suggested for understanding, communicating, and reducing island vulnerability:

-Suggestions would be welcome regarding revision of the proposals to meet specific needs so that this field could continue bringing togetherresearch and application.
+Some of these projects are merely ideas which need to be properly investigated and expanded.
+Suggestions would be welcome regarding revision of the proposals to meet specific needs, especially linking research and application.
 Suggestions for references on these topics or indications of omissions or errors are encouraged.
 Please Contact Island Vulnerability.

 Biodiversity Limits on Small Islands